How to Get Your Bike to Bali

 2. If you don't own a special case designed for transporting a bicycle you might check with your local high-end bike shop (or local high-end friend!) to see if they have a case you can borrow.
 (The shop will probably charge you a rental fee.
 If the friend wants to charge you a rental fee... they are NOT really your friend!)
 If you've never put your bike into a case ask someone to help you -- it can seem a bit like a jigsaw puzzle the first time; easy after that.

-3. Your friendly local bike shop can pack your bike for you in a cardboard box that is perfect for flying -- the same heavy-duty box that is specially made for shipping new bikes to the store.
-The box is usually free -- the labor will cost about $50 - $75.
+3. Your friendly local bike shop can pack your bike for you in a cardboard box that is perfect for flying -- the same heavy-duty box in which they receive new bikes for the shop.
+The box is usually free -- the labor will cost ABOUT $100.
 This does NOT mean that they can pack it 30 minutes before your flight -- make an appointment far in advance and give them plenty of time.
 (They might have just tossed out all their leftover bike boxes; more coming in a couple weeks.
 Don't wait until the last minute for this.)